hiroaki-yamamoto/mongoengine-goodjson/README.md

   # ...And what if there are references in the referenced document??
 ```

-To avoid this annoying problem, this script added new function called
+To avoid this annoying problem, this script has new function called
-`Follow Reference`.
-To use it, you can just set `follow_reference=True`
+`Follow Reference` since 0.9.
+To use it, you can just set
-on serialization:
+`follow_reference=True` on serialization:

 ```Python
 def output_references():